How to Plan For Your Next Interior Design Project

 A Designer's Budget:

-Interior designers are, in fact, professionals, but of course, you already knew that.
+Interior designers are, in fact, professionals, but of course, you already know that.
 We only say this because homeowners often fail to realize the benefits of hiring a professional (and yes, these benefits can include saving you money.)
 Need to know more about the benefits of hiring an interior designer?
 Read our blog post “Hiring an Interior Designer- Why You Should Do It.”
 We’re just going to discuss how hiring an Interior Designer can impact the budget for this post.

 Second, Interior Designers use their design expertise & experience to “value engineer” your project.
 Now, what does that mean?
 “Value Engineering” means that a designer looks at the overall scope of your project and then decides where to splurge vs. where to save while still achieving the same general aesthetic & design quality.
 This may sound easy, but trust us…it’s not.